A. G. Rathnamala

 A. G. Rathnamala (ஏ. ஜி. ரத்தினமாலா) (1931 – 3 July 2007) was an Indian stage drama artist and playback singer who has recorded over 500 songs in Tamil, Telugu, Malayalam and Kannada language films.

 Career life

 Stage Drama

 When she was in the drama troupe of M. G. Ramachandran, she acted as his pair of in the drama named Inba Kanavu.
 Apart from this she acted along with T. R. Mahalingam in the drama Or Iravu.
 She was also acted with K. R. Ramasamy's drama troupe.

-En Thangai was based on T. S. Natarajan's play of the same name.
-Sivaji Ganesan is the hero in the stage drama and she performed as his younger sister.
+The 1952 film En Thangai was based on T. S. Natarajan's play of the same name.
+Sivaji Ganesan was the hero in the stage drama and she performed as his younger sister.
 Later she joined Sivaji Ganesan's drama troupe and enacted the role of Jakkamma in the drama Veerapandiya Kattbomman.